Dive into the inspiration for Canadian author, Louise Penny, in Québec's Eastern Townships.

 While knowledge of the mystery novels will provide an added dimension to the experience, prior reading of the books is not necessary.
 This short tour exploring scenic Québec Eastern Townships, becoming acquainted with its history and English-French culture makes a lovely getaway.

-Get travel inspiration, trending destinations and amazing offers delivered to your inbox.
 (We promise to only send you the good stuff.)

 Monday to Friday